 Getting Paid in Quarantine

 Although paid sick leave may seem like a given, not all providers are taking this approach to handling the subject of quarantine pay.
-Look out for the agencies that have you covered if you are subject to a 14 day quarantine.

 Laws Regarding Quarantine Pay